Phonics and Reading

 We timetable daily phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screening Check.
 These children urgently need to catch up, so the gap between themselves and their peers does not widen.
 We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-up resources – at pace.

-If any child in Year 3 to 6 has gaps in their phonic knowledge, we plan phonics ‘catch-up’ lessons to address specific reading gaps.
+For children in Years 3-6 with remaining gaps in phonics knowledge, we provide phonics 'catch-up' lessons.
 These short, sharp lessons last 10 minutes and take place at least three times a week.

 Comprehension